 Recently, I have had a surge of women in my office who are struggling with increased demands for their productivity.
 Workers are now required to do the work of two or three people.
 When someone is fired or leaves, corporations will often assign their job responsibilities to someone else without ever hiring to replace the person ( offloading).
 Interestingly enough, productivity has continued to increase due to these kinds of corporate speed up strategies.
 The companies continue to profit at the expense of the employee’s health.

 Unfortunately, many successful and highly motivated people are vulnerable to the belief that they are somehow defective if they can’t keep up with the workplace demands and are fearful in this economy to challenge these expectations.
 This is especially true for my female clients and those that suffer from perfectionistic thinking.
+A very common coping skill that women with adhd have adapted in order to survive in the world.

 “Successful” and driven people will often sacrifice time during the evenings and weekends to meet these increased demands for productivity at the expense of their mental health, their family, and their marriages.